 French opera star and actor David Serero has become a New York audience favorite by bringing creative and eclectic Off-Broadway productions with World Premiere adaptations such as Cyrano de Bergerac (Featuring Jazz Standards), Don Giovanni (Presented in a Theater and Opera adaptation), Othello (Adapted in a Jewish Moroccan style), The Merchant of Venice (Adapted in a Sephardic style), as well as bringing to life forgotten stage works such as The Yiddish King Lear by Jacob Gordin (one of the most important Yiddish plays of all time) or lesser performed classics such as The Jew of Malta by Christopher Marlowe.
 Often referred as the « King of Off-Broadway » David Serero has brought his own signature on his adaptations of Classics.

-Napoleon Bonaparte is one of the most preferred historical character by Serero. « This is an opportunity for me to bring to life one of the greatest screenplay ever written by one of the most important film director of all time: Stanley Kubrick (for whom we have just celebrated his 90th birthday anniversary).
+Napoleon Bonaparte is one of the most preferred historical characters by Serero. « This is an opportunity for me to bring to life one of the greatest screenplay ever written by one of the most important film directors of all time: Stanley Kubrick (for whom we have just celebrated his 90th birthday anniversary).
 The story and dialogues are very rich and so unique to Kubrick’s writing.
-The addition of the Narrator embarks the audience to the historical journey of Napoleon.
+The addition of the Narrator embarks the audience on the historical journey of Napoleon.
 The historical facts and character studies tell us that Kubrick spent years of researches » said Serero, who will also feature songs from the Napoleonic era on his adaptation.